 This can make for more robust code, as variables, fields, properties or parameters declared as such can be relied on to not be

-Null.
+null.
 In many cases, the compiler can even emit compile-time warnings or errors, for example when passing a literal

-Nothing to a non-nullable parameter.
+null to a non-nullable parameter.

 For consistency, the